silexlabs/cloud-explorer/README.md

 We love contributions and consider all kind of pull requests:

 * new themes or improvments of existing default theme
-* new components or functionnality
+* new components or functionnalities
-* improvments of the documentations
+* additions to the documentation
 * bug reports, fixes
 * any idea or suggestion